 What types of business grants are available?

-There are a range of business grants available in the UK, each for different purposes.
+A range of business grants are available in the UK, each for different purposes.
 This includes:

 Direct grants are those that involve cash being given directly to a business to help fund a specific project.
 These schemes usually involve fund matching, which means any money you raise to pay for the project will be matched by the same amount of grant funding - essentially, you need to put up half of the money needed.